CosmWasm/cosmwasm/MIGRATING.md

   which a compact binary representation is desired.
 For JSON state this does not save much data (e.g. the bech32 address cosmos1pfq05em6sfkls66ut4m2257p7qwlk448h8mysz takes 45 bytes as direct ASCII and 28 bytes when its canonical representation is base64 encoded).
-For fixed length database keys `CanonicalAddr` remains handy though.
+For fixed-length database keys `CanonicalAddr` remains handy though.

 - Replace `StakingMsg::Withdraw` with `DistributionMsg::SetWithdrawAddress` and
   `DistributionMsg::WithdrawDelegatorReward`. `StakingMsg::Withdraw` was a
   shorthand for the two distribution messages.
-However, it was unintuitive because it did not set the address for one withdraw only but for all following withdrawls.
-Since withdrawls are [triggered by different events][distribution docs] such as validators changing their commission rate, an address that was set for a one-time withdrawal would be used for future withdrawls not considered by the contract author.
+However, it was unintuitive because it did not set the address for one withdrawal only but for all following withdrawals.
+Since withdrawals are [triggered by different events][distribution docs] such as validators changing their commission rate, an address that was set for a one-time withdrawal would be used for future withdrawals not considered by the contract author.

-  If the contract never set a withdraw address other than the contract itself (`env.contract.address`), you can simply replace `StakingMsg::Withdraw` with `DistributionMsg::WithdrawDelegatorReward`.
+  If the contract never set a withdrawal address other than the contract itself (`env.contract.address`), you can simply replace `StakingMsg::Withdraw` with `DistributionMsg::WithdrawDelegatorReward`.
 It is then never changed from the default.
-Otherwise you need to carefully track what the current withdraw address is.
-A one-time change can be implemented by emitted 3 messages:
+Otherwise, you need to carefully track what the current withdrawal address is.
+A one-time change can be implemented by emitting 3 messages:

   1. `SetWithdrawAddress { address: recipient }` to temporarily change the recipient
   2. `WithdrawDelegatorReward { validator }` to do a manual withdrawal from the given validator
   3. `SetWithdrawAddress { address: env.contract.address.into() }` to change it
-     back for all future withdrawls
+     back for all future withdrawals

   [distribution docs]: https://docs.cosmos.network/v0.42/modules/distribution/